Episcopal Church (United States): Revised prayer book

 In 1976, the General Convention adopted a new prayer book, which was a substantial revision and modernization of the previous 1928 edition.
 It incorporated many principles of the ecumenical movement and liturgical movement, which had been discussed at Vatican II as well.
 This version was adopted as the official prayer book in 1979 after an initial three-year trial use.
-As such, the liturgies used by the Catholic, Lutheran, Episcopal, Methodist and Reformed traditions are "nearly identical".
+As such, the liturgies used by the Catholic, Lutheran, Episcopal, Presbyterian/ Reformed traditions and Methodist are "nearly identical".
 Several conservative parishes, however, continued to use the 1928 version.
 In Advent of 2007, the use of the ecumenical Revised Common Lectionary in the Episcopal Church became the standard.
 In 2018, the General Convention authorized a Task Force for Liturgical and Prayer Book Revision to consider further revisions, particularly to use more inclusive language and to give more attention to the stewardship of God's creation.

 Ordination of women

 On July 29, 1974, a group of women known as the Philadelphia Eleven were irregularly ordained as priests in the Episcopal Church by bishops Daniel Corrigan, Robert L. DeWitt, and Edward R. Welles, assisted by Antonio Ramos.
 On September 7, 1975, four more women (the "Washington Four") were irregularly ordained by retired bishop George W. Barrett.
 In the wake of the controversy over the ordination of the Philadelphia Eleven, the General Convention permitted the ordination of women in 1976 and recognized the ordinations of the 15 forerunners.
-The first women were canonically ordained to the priesthood in 1977.
+The first woman canonically ordained to the Episcopal priesthood was Jacqueline Means on January 1, 1977, followed shortly thereafter by Tanya Vonnegut Beck.
+Both were ordained at All Saints Church in Indianapolis, Indiana.
 The first woman to become a bishop, Barbara Harris, was consecrated on February 11, 1989.

 At the same time, there was still tolerance for those dioceses which opposed women's ordination.
 In 1994, the General Convention affirmed that there was value in the theological position that women should not be ordained.
 In 1997, however, the General Convention then determined that "the canons regarding the ordination, licensing, and deployment of women are mandatory" and required noncompliant dioceses to issue status reports on their progress towards full compliance.

 In 2006, the General Convention elected Katharine Jefferts Schori as Presiding Bishop.
 She was the first woman to become a primate in the Anglican Communion.
 Schori's election was controversial in the wider Anglican Communion because not all of the communion recognized the ordination of women.

 At the time of the formation of the Anglican Church in North America (ACNA), three U.S. dioceses did not ordain women as priests or bishops: San Joaquin, Quincy, and Fort Worth.
 Following the departures of their conservative majorities, all three dioceses now ordain women.
-With the October 16, 2010, ordination of Margaret Lee, in the Peoria-based Diocese of Quincy, Illinois, women have been ordained as priests in all 110 dioceses of the Episcopal Church in the United States.
+With the October 16, 2010, ordination of Margaret Lee, in the Peoria-based Diocese of Quincy, Illinois, women have been ordained as priests in all dioceses of the Episcopal Church in the United States.